SameerJain/dorm-mart/README.project_setup.md

 1. Create /serve/dorm-mart folder in htdocs directory
 2. Navigate to your project located in htdocs (if you don't have your project in this directory, copy/paste them)
 3. `npm install` to download any new libraries
+4. **Set up environment**: Copy `.env.local.example` to `.env.local` and configure FRONTEND_BASE_URL to `http://localhost/serve/dorm-mart`
-4. `npm run build-local` to create build folder for local server (add -win or -mac at the end depending on your machine)
+5. `npm run build-local` to create build folder for local server (add -win or -mac at the end depending on your machine)
-5. Upload the build/\*, migrations, api, and .env.local, and any necessary files and folders to /serve/dorm-mart
+6. Upload the build/\*, migrations, api, and .env.local, and any necessary files and folders to /serve/dorm-mart
    1. (\*Copy and paste out all of the contents of the build folder, they cant still be inside the build folder)
    2. (You could make a script to automate this)
    3. (These list of files and folders are subject to change as the project grows)